What Does DS Mean in Shoes?

 This is the eternal debate among sneaker enthusiasts.
 Some argue that shoes are meant to be worn, while others view certain pairs as art pieces to be preserved.

-See also What Does SE Mean in Shoes?
+See also What Does B and M Mean in Shoe Size?

 Pros of Wearing: